clartaq/cwiki/resources/private/md/To_Do.md

 * It sure would be nice if the tags interface during editing provided some ​autocompletion or hints so you could see which tags already exist.
 (Is it "bug" or "bugs" for this type of post?)

 * There should be a better separation between the stuff required for development (dependencies, plugins, middleware) and the stuff required for a production build.
 Might even cut down on the uberjar size.

+* Consider adding a "special" wikilink `[[toc]]` that will replace the link with a table of contents for the page.
+Plugins exist for various Markdown parsers/renderers that do this.​

 ### Architecture <a name="architecture"></a>